-vent crop oversupplies, and stabilize grain prices.
+On the 29th October of 1929, stock prices plunged dramatically and marked the beginning of a roller-coaster decrease in economic activity, known today as the Great Depression (Cowing, 1965).
+In an effort to stabilize the grain prices, President Hoover established the Federal Farm Board (FFB).
+The FFB's main tasks were to reduce speculative trading, prevent crop oversupplies, and stabilize grain prices.
 However, despite its efforts to keep the grain prices stable, these continued their decline, and the main problem was that the FFB could neither control nor limit the amount of commodity surpluses.
-Aiming to restore the American economy from the ravages of the Great Depression, which by that time was experiencing its most severe depths, in 1932, newly elected President, Roosevelt, immediately introduced the "New Deal" - a series of federal programs, economic reliefs, public projects, reforms in financial, agricultural and industrial sectors, that have fundamentally impacted the U.S. government with respect to its size and role in the economy.12
+Aiming to restore the American economy from the ravages of the Great Depression, which by that time was experiencing its most severe depths, in 1932, newly elected President, Roosevelt, immediately introduced the "New Deal" - a series of federal programs, economic relief, public projects, reforms in financial, agricultural and industrial sectors, that have fundamentally impacted the U.S. government with respect to its size and role in the economy.